-A key feature for any shopping cart service is the ease of adding new products for sale.
-You want the ability to quickly add your products and set the details like price, download links, and any upsell offers.
+A key feature of any shopping cart service is the ease of adding new products for sale.
+You want the ability to quickly add products and set the details like price, download links, and upsell offers.
 Here’s how ThriveCart and SamCart compare for this core function.

 You can sell all types of products with ThriveCart, including digital and physical products & services.

-To add a new product, select the type of product you want to sell from the product dashboard, then follow the wizard to set all of the parameters for your product highlighted on the screen below.
+To add a new product, select the type of product you want to sell from the product dashboard, then follow the wizard to set all of the parameters for your product.

-The details you need to add are grouped into categories, which requires you to add the following sorts of information:
+The details you need to add are grouped into categories, which require you to add the following information:

 - The sort of product you are selling (digital, physical, etc.).